1965 Taça Brasil de Basquete: Game 2

 Game 2 was delayed by about 30 minutes following a discussion about the match balls.
-The Vasco da Gama directors wanted to play with the same Brazilian made ball used in Game 1 while Corinthians wanted to use their American made ball that would be used in the South American Championship the following month.
+The Vasco directors wanted to play with the same Brazilian made ball used in Game 1 while Corinthians wanted to use their American made ball that would be used in the South American Championship the following month.
 The hosts eventually gave up and the Brazilian made balls were used.

 The hosts had a good start leading 17-4 in the opening five minutes.
 Vasco were able to cut the deficit to 5 points but the half ended up with Corinthians leading 51-42.
 The second half started like the first with the lead going up to 59-46, but a reaction by Vasco late in the game that cut the difference to just 4 points (74-70) was not maintained and Corinthians ending up winners and forcing the third and last game.
 Otto had a series-high 33 points but it was not enough.